chaoyangnz/loadrush/docs/README.md

 ![](https://i.imgur.com/RLcFPJh.gif)

-Other than the report logs, all rest logs are going to `stdout`, further redirected to a log file in current directory: `loadflux.log`.
+Other than the report logs, all rest logs are going to `stdout`, further redirected to a log file in current directory: `loadrush.log`.
-You can run the command line: `tail -f loadflux.log` to keep the file open to display updated changes to console.
+You can run the command line: `tail -f loadrush.log` to keep the file open to display updated changes to console.

 ## Story behind it